How To Add A Link Section To WordPress

 (Update Link button)

-To remove a link from the Link Manager, go to your admin menu and click on Links > All Links
+To remove links from the Link Manager, click on Links > All Links in your dashboard menu …

 You can delete links individually, delete multiple links by selecting their check boxes, or perform a bulk delete.

-To delete individual links, hover your cursor over the link that you want removed and click Delete
+To delete individual links, hover over the link that you want to remove from the link table and click Delete

-To delete a number of links at once, either tick the checkbox next to each item that you would like removed, or select all links by clicking on the checkbox next to the ‘Name’ column header at the top of the list …
+To delete links in bulk, either click on the check boxes next to individual items that you would like to delete, or select all links by clicking on the checkbox next to the ‘Name’ column header …

-Choose Delete from the ‘Bulk Actions’ menu, and click Apply to delete all selected links …
+Select Delete from the ‘Bulk Actions’ menu, and click the Apply button to delete your selected links …

 Bulk-deletion of links